 Many of us wonder, “What can someone do with my bank account number?”
-We worry that our digits going public might be as bad as if your credit card number was leaked.
-The good news is, if someone only has your bank account number, that won’t give them enough intel to do any damage.
-Take comfort in knowing that no one will be able to withdraw money in your account if all they have is your account number.
+The good news is, if someone has only your bank account number, that won’t give them enough intel to do any damage.
+It’s not the same as a scammer obtaining your credit card digits.
+No one will be able to withdraw money from your personal bank account if all they have is your account number.

-That’s not to say nothing bad ever happens.
+That’s not to say you shouldn’t protect your bank account number.
+You should.
 If a scammer had your account number and other info — perhaps your driver’s license number and/or your home address — they might be able to make illegal purchases online.
-So don’t relax and think you shouldn’t be guarded with your bank account number.
+So it pays to be vigilant.

 What Can Someone Do With Your Bank Account and Routing Number?

 The short answer: Real damage!
-The combination of a bank account and a routing number is a dynamic duo that scammers thirst over.
-There’s a difference between these numbers but put them together in the wrong hands, and a mastermind of mischief can cause some financial mayhem.
+The combination of a bank account and a routing number is a dangerous combo that scammers want.
+There’s a difference between these numbers, but put them together in the wrong hands and a mastermind of mischief can cause financial mayhem.
 Just think about how often these numbers get circulated: every time a check is written, cashed, signed over to someone else!

 So get set for some scary truths about what someone can do with your bank and routing numbers.

-It’s tough to protect these details because your account number and routing number are hiding in plain sight at the bottom of your checks.
+It’s tough to protect these details because your account number and routing number are printed right at the bottom of your checks.
 But do your best.
-Some pointers: Don’t leave your checkbook lying around, obviously, and if you are mailing a check, wrap it in a sheet of blank paper so the number doesn’t show through a thin envelope for all the world to see as it’s in transit.
+Some pointers: Don’t leave your checkbook lying around, obviously, and if you are mailing a check, wrap it in a sheet of blank paper so the numbers don’t show as it’s in transit.
 Checks do present a risk factor, which is all the more reason to pay attention to bank statements often to see if there are any fishy transactions happening.

 Be careful where you shop.
 All online retailers aren’t equal.
 Some retailers will allow you to make a purchase with bank account information alone, while others will also ask for a driver’s license or other state identification if you are using a bank account.
 If someone has your bank account and routing numbers, they can find sites that let them shop and could run up a tab.

-While it may seem like a dream come true that a mysterious sum of money appears in your bank account, be more alarmed than overjoyed.
+While it might seem like a dream come true if a mysterious sum of money appeared in your bank account, you should be more alarmed than overjoyed.
 Somebody may be using you to facilitate their illegal shenanigans (also known as money laundering).
+Report unusual deposits immediately.

 Create Fraudulent Checks

-Scammers can create fake checks using your checking numbers.
-They could have themselves a good time ponying up those fake checks to pay for stuff or simply cashing them.
-Know too that with technology they could digitally scan the check and deposit the amount into their bank account.
-All of which are lose-lose situations for you, sadly.
+Scammers can create fake checks using your checking numbers, and then those fake checks to pay for purchases — or simply cashing them.
+Know, too, that with technology scammers could digitally scan the check and deposit the amount into their bank account.

 What to Do When Someone Has Your Account Number

 As careful as you try to be, stuff happens.
-What’s next if someone gets a hold of your bank account number?
+What if someone gets a hold of your bank account number?
 What if you see signs that they are using it for fraudulent transactions?
-Knowing what to do can help mitigate a bad situation.
+Knowing what to do in the case of real identify theft can help mitigate a bad situation.
 Have a strategy in place, just in case.
 Here’s some advice.

 Contact Relevant Agencies